 There's Per Nelson (played by actor Bill Ryder), an immigrant from Sweden who worked at the Eel River Valley Lumber Company's mill in Newburg.
 He retired from the mill when he was approximately 50 years old, purchased a small farm near Fortuna, and then died about five years later from a broken neck in a fall from his own hayloft.
 That was in September 1917.
 Per was an inventor who held several patents including one for a combination bread-slicer and breadbox.

 The public will also have an opportunity to meet A. Ivanov, a character played by local actor Brian Walker.
 Ivanov was a 40-something-year-old man who worked for the Pacific Lumber Company, but no one seemed to know him personally.
-He had a foreign accent and there was a rumor he once had been an officer in the Russian army.
-He took his own life in July 1927 at the Dante Hotel in Wildwood (Rio Dell).

 Yet another resident at the Sunrise Cemetery in Fortuna who will come to life this weekend is Alfred Payne, played by actor Jim Willits.
 In May 1926 the Humboldt Standard newspaper reported that Alfred Payne was the victim of “one of the bloodiest murders in Humboldt County's history.”
 His body was found hidden behind a redwood log in the forest just north of Dyerville.
 During his life Payne was fascinated by the paranormal and apparently made regular attempts to contact the spirits of the dead.
 Grave Matters attendees will find out what really happened that sunny spring morning near Dyerville.

 Fortuna resident Don Brown will play the part of Ed Whitchurch and will greet guests and tell them of his role in Fortuna history.
 Other cast members for the 2012 Grave Matters event will include: